touch2shop/cassandra-elasticsearch-sync/README.md

 ...and so on.

 There are several techniques to break such cycles.
-One that is simple and also very effective is to only apply updates from one database to another if data and/or timestamp is different.
+One that is simple and also very effective is to only apply updates from one database to another if data or *timestamp* is different.
 It is easy to see how this breaks the cycle in two iterations:

         CASSANDRA                                      ELASTICSEARCH